The Unification Principle of Heroism

 Our heroic imperative is to resist our baser instincts to label and categorize, and to embrace ways of thinking and behaving that bring people together.
 Pragmatic strategies for creating heroic unification include hero training programs and practices that promote heroic mindsets.
 This is the heroic work we desperately need in the age of COVID-19 and beyond.

-The full version of this article can be found here.
+The full version of this post can be found here.

 Allison, S. T. (2019).
 Heroic consciousness.
 Heroism Science, 4, 1-43